Program Dates for Fall 2015: September 4, 2015 (depart Charlotte) - December 2, 2015

 Students entering the program will be expected to have completed at least four semesters of college-level Spanish or the equivalent, and to be sophomores, juniors, or seniors with an overall Grade Point Average of 2.5 or better.
 Acceptance will be based upon overall academic performance, grades in Spanish language, academic references, a written statement and space availability.

 The cost of the program includes the following:

-The Spring 2015 program cost is $11,450.00.
+The Fall 2015 program cost is $11,650.
 (Note: All rates are based on tariffs, costs, and exchange rates in effect at publication and are subject to change based on these factors.)

 Upon acceptance, you will be asked for a non-refundable confirmation deposit which is due May 1st for Fall semester participants or by November 1st for Spring semester participants.

-Applications for participation in the Spring 2015 semester are due by October 1, 2014.
-Late applications will be accepted as long as space is available.
+Late applications will be considered.
 Please note that there is a $50 late application fee in addition to the standard program fees.
-For an application, please contact:

-If you are a student at one of the following institutions, contact the Study Abroad Office on your campus:
+*If you are a student at one of the following institutions please contact the Study Abroad Office on your campus: